Ascertainment Bias in Genetic Pedigree Analysis

 Alkaptonuria was the first human medical trait to be identified as genetic.
 In the first inquiry into the genetics of this condition, Garrod (1902) reported the following data:

-Given the birth of alkaptonuric offspring with (aa) to "normal" parents, the parents must all be carriers (Aa).
+Given the birth of alkaptonuric offspring with (aa) to unaffected "normal" parents, the parents must all be carriers (Aa).
 Then, among a total of 48 offspring of such parents, the expected ratio should be 1:3 or 12 alkaptonuric : 36 normal members.
-The observed ratio is 19 : 29, that is, significantly more alkaptonurics are present in the sample than expected from the genetic model.
+The observed ratio is 19 : 29, significantly more alkaptonurics are present in the sample than expected from the genetic model.
 Why is this?
-The answer is the way in which Garrod collected his data, that is, ascertainment bias.
+The answer is the way in which Garrod collected his data, which results in ascertainment bias.

-One source of ascertainment bias is that Garrod was a physician, and saw people who consulted him medically.
+One source of ascertainment bias is that Garrod as a physician saw people who consulted him medically.
 His data tables includes only families in which at least one child has alkaptonuria.
-Because there is a 3/4 chance that any one child born to Aa parents will not have alkaptonuria, they will not consult Garrod, and he will not count this "zero class".
+Because there is a 3/4 chance that any single child born to Aa parents will not have alkaptonuria, they will not consult Garrod, and he will not count this "zero class".
 The same is true for (3/4)2 = 9/16 and (3/4)3 = 27/64 of two- & three-child families.
 Thus, large numbers of families with two Aa parents and 1, 2, 3, or more unaffected children are excluded from his counts, and are underrepresented in his counts.

 A second source is the greater likelihood that families with a higher number of alkaptonuric children will consult Garrod: they are more likely to seek advice than families in which the condition occurs only a single child.
 In the table, 6 of 9 families reported have more than one affected child, and in all of these (except family #7) the observed ratio of affected children exceeds 1:3.
 Indeed, without family #7, the observed proportion would be 18:20, effectively 1:1, which would support a model of autosomal dominant inheritance in which Aa x aa => 50% Aa: 50% aa.
 Ascertainment bias skews the data towards a higher number of affected children.